thomascrepain/php-development-stack/README.md

 ### MariaDB (latest)

 The MariaDB server is for the host machine available at localhost:3306.
-This should be turned of in production or blocked by firewall.
+This should be turned off in production or blocked by firewall.

 When the container runs for the first time it will look in the `services/mariadb/initial-data` directory for any `.sh`, `.sql` and `.sql.gz` files.
 These files will be executed in alphabetical order.